witnet/WIPs/wip-mariocao-min-difficulty-dr.md

 ## Abstract

-This proposal introduces a lower bound on data request mining difficulty in case that the Active Reputation Set (ARS) goes to abnormally low sizes to avoid 2 undesirable scenarios:
+This proposal introduces a lower bound on data request mining difficulty so that in case that the Active Reputation Set (ARS) goes to abnormally low sizes to avoid 2 undesirable scenarios:

 1. if ARS size is slightly bigger than the data request replication factor, mining is mostly taken over by a few identities therein, and
 2. if ARS is empty or almost empty, most identities (even those out of the ARS) are eligible to mine data requests as their probability will tend to 100%.

-The second scenario should be avoided at all costs as it may endanger the network stability or, even, pose an availability threat in terms of a [denial-of-service attack][DoS].

 ## Motivation and rationale

-The Witnet protocol contains a series of rules that enable nodes to compute their own eligibility for discovering if they participate in a data request.
+The Witnet protocol contains a series of rules that enable nodes to compute their own eligibility for discovering if they can participate in a data request.
 If eligible, witnessing nodes may send commit and reveal transactions with the data retrieval and aggregation results.

-Data request eligibilities are also computed by validating nodes to check if those identities were part of the randomly selected data request committee.
+Data request eligibility is also computed by validating nodes to check if the identities authoring the commit and reveal transactions were part of the randomly selected committee for that data request.

 Data request eligibility is computed by using the Reputation-based Proof of Eligibility (_[RepPoE]_) algorithm.
 It determines if an identity is eligible or not based on reputation metrics and the data request replication factor.

-Due to the stochastic nature of the algorithm and because not all eligible committee members might be available for a given data request, the _RepPoE_ algorithm includes a backup factor to increase the odds of having enough candidate witnesses for constituting the committee.
-Therefore, depending on how this algorithm is fine-tuned, the number of eligible identities will vary, and, consequently, the number of commit transactions broadcasted to the network.
+Due to the stochastic nature of the algorithm and because not all eligible committee members might be available for a given data request, the _RepPoE_ algorithm includes a backup factor to increase the odds of having enough participants for constituting the committee.
+Therefore, depending on how this algorithm is fine-tuned, the number of eligible identities will vary, and, consequently, so will the number of commit transactions broadcasted to the network.

 Analogously to the [WIP-0012], it becomes clear that an upper bound must be enforced on data request eligibility, which translates to enforcing a lower bound on data request mining difficulty.
-This will prevent potential floodings of `commit` which may lead to an accidental [denial-of-service attack][DoS].
+This will prevent potential floodings of `commit` transactions that may lead to an accidental [denial-of-service attack][DoS].

 ### Current implementation of Reputation-based Proof of Eligibility (_RepPoE_)